 How much more does personalized direct mail cost compared to generic mailings?

-Personalized direct mail typically costs 10–15 percent more per piece than generic mail due to data processing and variable printing.
-The higher response rates (up to 135 percent lift) usually deliver a stronger overall return on investment.
+Personalized direct mail generally costs more per piece than generic mail due to data processing and variable printing.
+However, the stronger response rates often deliver a better overall return on investment.